The Nashville Number System Explained

-The Nashville number system is a method of music transcription, developed for musicians with rudimental musical knowledge.
-The system works in the way that chords are replaced with numbers, which allows musicians to learn the chord progression of a song, without relying on notes and music sheets.
-In other words, this system shows a neutral key of a song, which can later be played in any other key.
+The Nashville number system is a method of music transcription for musicians with rudimental musical knowledge.
+The system replaces chords with numbers, allowing musicians to learn chord progressions without relying on notes or music sheets.
+This system shows the neutral key of a song, which is playable in any key.

 Another strength of this system is its flexibility.
 In other words, it allows musicians to apply all kinds of chord colors but to use just the numbers, whether it’s about major, minor, 7th, diminished, or any other kind of chord.

 This is a universal transcribing method, which became popular mostly because of its simplicity, and because of the fact that anyone who has the most basic knowledge of music theory can use it.
 That’s why you should learn how it works at once.
 The explanation is coming in the following paragraphs.